John Reid (minister): Career in Scotland

-Reid received a probationary licence to preach in April 1826, from the presbytery of Cupar, Fife.
+Reid received a probationary licence to preach in April 1826 from the presbytery of Cupar, Fife.
 He was formally ordained by the United Secession Church in early 1829, and received offers from congregations in Glasgow (Nicholson Street) and Edinburgh (Cowgate).
 He rejected both offers, instead accepting a call from the small rural parish of Dalry in Dumfriesshire.
 In March 1833, Reid dramatically resigned his post, reading a brief statement instead of a sermon and then walking out of the church, "to the astonishment and grief of the whole congregation".
 He was suspended by the United Secession Church in May, and in July left the denomination altogether.
 The cause of his resignation was what he perceived as interference in his personal life.

 After leaving Dalry, Reid moved to Edinburgh and took over the pulpit of an independent congregation, St Mary Magdalene's Chapel, which had been founded by his future brother-in-law Thomas Crybbace.
 In 1835, he switched to the United Christian Church, a small independent congregation in the Grassmarket district.
 The church lacked a building of its own, instead worshipping on the second floor of a factory.
 Reid was effectively an "urban missionary", working mostly with the poor.
 His stipend was only £50, a quarter of what he had been offered by the United Secession Church in 1829.
 In 1837, the church voted to join the Auld Licht Burghers, and they were formally received into the Original Burgher Synod the following year.

 In 1839, Reid took over an Auld Licht congregation in Bathgate, Linlithgowshire.
 Shortly after his arrival, the sect voted to rejoin the established Church of Scotland, and the Bathgate congregation followed despite local opposition.
 In April 1841, Reid moved to Johnstone, Renfrewshire, where he stayed for four years; three of his children were born there.
 He remained loyal to the established church in the Disruption of 1843, despite his theology being closer to that of the breakaway Free Church of Scotland.

 Career in England

-In April 1845, Reid moved to Liverpool, England, to take over the Scots Church on Oldham Street, a "prosperous expatriate congregation with its fair share of ship-owners and merchants".
+In April 1845, Reid moved to Liverpool, England, to take over the Scots Church on Oldham Street, a "prosperous expatriate congregation with its fair share of shipowners and merchants".
 It would be his longest single ministry, and his two youngest children were born there.
 In 1851, however, he decided to immigrate to Australia.
 According to his son George, this was because he had been diagnosed with bronchitis and was seeking a warmer climate.
 His congregation petitioned him to remain in Liverpool, and gifted him £100 for his services.
 After briefly returning to Scotland, Reid and his family left for Australia via Liverpool in December 1851.
 He ministered on board the ship Martin Luther, and 156 passengers signed a petition thanking him for his chaplaincy.